 Root canals are completed in one visit and take between 1 to 1.5 hours.
 Patients are comfortable throughout the procedure.
 Patients can listen to their choice of music during treatment and we have known many patients who actually fell asleep during the treatment.

 Most people require only over the counter medication (if anything) after root canal treatment.
 You can eat, drink, and even return to work the very same day if you choose to.
 You will feel fine.
 Dr. Silberman makes himself available to all patients, no matter what the procedure, any time of the day and evening.

 Crowns look and feel just like your natural tooth; porcelain crowns are often favored because the color and translucence closely matches the appearance of natural teeth.
 For more information on how a dental crown can enhance and restore your smile, we invite you to call The Silberman Dental Group.

 Learn about our CEREC Same Day Dental Crowns!

 According to the American Dental Association, 41,000 Americans will be diagnosed with oral and throat cancers this year.
-Oral cancer can be beaten with early detection and Dr. Silberman is your first line of defense to detect the early signs.
+Oral cancer can be beaten with early detection, and your dentist in Waldorf, MD is your first line of defense to detect the early signs.